Face Serums and Light Therapy: Which Combinations Work Best for Different Skin Types

 Tips for Best Results

-• Use your light therapy device regularly, ideally 3-5 times per week.
+Use your light therapy device regularly, ideally 3 to 5 times per week.
+Once-a-week sessions are unlikely to deliver the improvements most customers are looking for.

-• Always cleanse your skin thoroughly before treatment to remove dirt and oils.
+Always cleanse your skin thoroughly before treatment to remove dirt, oils, makeup, and sunscreen.

-• Follow up with a serum that suits your skin type and concerns.
+Follow up with a serum that suits your skin type and concerns after your Light Therapy session.

-• Protect your skin with a mineral-based sunscreen during the day.
+Protect your skin with a broad-spectrum sunscreen during the day, applied after your session if treating in the morning.

 Understanding Light Therapy Safety